rackerlabs/docs-cloud-orchestration/api-docs/general-api-info/pagination.rst

 the next item in the collection.
 If there are no more items, no *next* link is returned.

-Pagination applies only to GET /stacks which lists the information for all stacks.
+In the |apiservice|, pagination applies only to GET /stacks which lists the information for all stacks.

-See the example for a paged List Stacks call that follows.
+Following is an example of a paged List stacks API request:

 **Example: List Stacks Paged Request: JSON**